nanoporetech/tombo/docs/model_training.rst

 Model Training (Advanced Users Only)
 ************************************

 Model training is made available via several Tombo commands, but should be used with care as these methods can be very sensetive to the samples used.
-Commands relevant to model training are ``estimate_reference`` for estimating a canonical bases model, ``estimate_alt_reference`` for estimation of a non-canonical alternative base model, and ``event_resquiggle`` for re-squiggling reads without a model (requires event-based basecaller results for best results).
+Commands relevant to model training are found within the ``build_model`` command group.
+The commands are ``estimate_reference`` for estimating a canonical bases model, ``estimate_alt_reference`` for estimation of a non-canonical alternative base model, and ``event_resquiggle`` for re-squiggling reads without a model (requires event-based basecaller results).

 .. note::

-   Model training results in a binary Tombo model file similar to those included in the Tombo software (within in the tombo/tombo_models directory).
-User-created strandard Tombo models can be used in re-squiggling, testing and plotting commands using the hidden ``--tombo-model-filename`` option.
+   Model training produces a binary Tombo model file similar to those included in the Tombo software (found in the code repository here ``tombo/tombo_models``).
+User-created strandard Tombo models can be used in re-squiggling, modified base detection and plotting commands using the advanced ``--tombo-model-filename`` option.
 This option is generally for advanced users training their own models, so this option is not shown in the command line help documentation.
-Similarly user-created alternative models can be passed to plotting commands via the hidden ``--alternate-model-filename`` option and passed to the ``test_significance`` command via the hidden ``--alternate-model-filenames`` option.
+Similarly user-created alternative models can be passed to plotting commands via the hidden ``--alternate-model-filename`` option and passed to any ``detect_modifications`` command via the advanced ``--alternate-model-filenames`` option.

 ======================
 ``estimate_reference``
 ======================

-The ``estimate_reference`` command is provided to estimate a Tombo model for canonical bases only.
+The ``build_model estimate_reference`` command is provided to estimate a Tombo model for canonical bases only.

 To estimate a canonical model, first genomic base levels are parsed from reads as assigned by a re-squiggle command (either ``event_resquiggle`` or ``resquiggle`` processed reads are acceptable) and grouped by their genomic base assignment.
 By default, the median and standard deviation of the current level over reads covering each genomic position is computed.
 The ``--estimate-mean`` option will trigger this to be computed as a mean instead, though this can be sensetive to outlier read signal assignment and is thus not recommended.